Have I ever told you about some of my food exploits, the ones that brought me to what I’m now doing? Maybe not…

 Because really, answering that second question is what’s going to make the most difference for answering that first question.
 If I want autism challenges to decrease or go away entirely, and autism gifts to be fully accessible to support positive change, then I need to look at how autism challenges arose in the first place…

 And start at the beginning, with how to change our whole cultural problem with not getting enough love, getting too much stress, messing up our ecosystems, and not feeding ourselves what our bodies require to restore health.

 If reducing or eliminating autism challenges depends on the body getting what it needs to repair itself, then that’s where we need to start.
 For the body to get what it needs, foods have to be optimal (because when digestion is as bad as ours is, we have to get a LOT to absorb even a LITTLE), and absorption has to get drastically improved.

 How DO you repair the gut lining, so you stop leaking problems into the bloodstream, and feeling chronically ill?
 To heal that gut lining best, it’s necessary to

-Unless you’re a recent immigrant, your gut ecosystem likely contains a ragged remnant of generalists like pigeons, squirrels, rats, and ants (the city survivors).
-Some of these leftover gut microbes have nasty waste products that are psychoactive, neuroactive, and hormonally active, in a bad way.
+Unless you’re a recent immigrant, your gut ecosystem likely contains a ragged remnant of generalists like the ones that manage to survive in our cities: pigeons, squirrels, rats, and ants.
+Some of these leftover, generalist, gut microbes have nasty waste products that are psychoactive, neuroactive, and hormonally active, in a bad way.

 What this means is that your physical health, thinking, memory, nervousness, and emotional balance get driven by your gut microbes… To restore health, we need to rebuild that rainforest ecosystem of probiotics that should be in the gut.